srahul0502/Technical-Blog/cllf3yrf4000709l09sfp9oh9.md

     ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1692272297167/0f854798-505b-430e-9d95-a19b86bb356e.png align="center")

-* Now , Install docker if you didn't , i mentioned it in pre-requisites as well
+* Now, Install docker if you didn't, i mentioned it in the pre-requisites as well

     ```bash
     # updating and installing docker